junxit/us-congress-code/title-22/chapter-7/sec-288b.md

 ## Notes

+### Statutory Notes and Related Subsidiaries

 ### Change of Name

 “Commissioner of U.S. Customs and Border Protection” substituted for “Commissioner of Customs” in text on authority of section 802(d)(2) of Pub.
 L. 114–125, set out as a note under section 211 of Title 6, Domestic Security.

 ### Transfer of Functions

 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under section 542 of Title 6.
 For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
 L. 107–296 as of Nov.
 25, 2002, see section 211 of Title 6, as amended generally by Pub.
 L. 114–125, and section 802(b) of Pub.
 L. 114–125, set out as a note under section 211 of Title 6.

+### Executive Documents

+### Transfer of Functions

-For transfer of functions of other officers, employees, and agencies of Department of the Treasury, with certain exceptions, to Secretary of the Treasury, with power to delegate, see Reorg.
+For transfer of functions of other officers, employees, and agencies of the Department of the Treasury, with certain exceptions, to the Secretary of the Treasury, with power to delegate, see Reorg.
 Plan No. 26, §§ 1, 2, eff.
 July 31, 1950, 15 F.R.
 4935, 64 Stat.
 1280, 1281, set out in the Appendix to Title 5, Government Organization and Employees.
 The Commissioner of Customs, referred to in text, was an officer of the Treasury Department.